quickapps/docs/en/designers/themes.md

 Theme authors can define and implement any number of regions for content to be rendered into.
-Regions are areas of your layout aimed to contain blocks, regions (by default) may contain an unlimited number of blocks.
+Regions are areas of your layout aimed to contain blocks, regions may contain an unlimited number of blocks (by default).

 For rendering a region's content (blocks) in your layout you must use the RegionHelper as follow: